openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/AddingNGraphOps.md

 # Custom nGraph Operation {#openvino_docs_IE_DG_Extensibility_DG_AddingNGraphOps}

-Inference Engine Extension API enables you to register operation sets (opsets) with custom nGraph operations and to support Networks with unknown operations.
+Inference Engine Extension API enables you to register operation sets (opsets) with custom nGraph operations to support models with operations which OpenVINO™ does not support out-of-the-box.

 ## Operation Class